apache/camel-website/content/blog/2022/12/camel320-whatsnew/index.md

 The `camel-yaml-dsl` schema now includes error handler and route configuration.

-Fixed intercept EIP did not work, when used in YAML DSL.
+Fixed a bug preventing the intercept EIP to work when used in YAML DSL.

 ### Camel Kafka